 The best part of the event for many is the children.
 Many recall an instance along Dana Shores Drive.
 As the adults climbed back onboard the hayride after singing carols to an elderly neighbor, four young boys rushed back to the gentleman to wish him the merriest of Christmases one more time.
 His eyes filled with joy, and everyone became teary eyed.
 Although fleeting, it was the sweetest of moments.

 We continue to have a strong core group of folks who orchestrate the event – getting the trailer and hay, coordinating the stops, decorating the trailer, helping folks on and off the sleigh, and hosting the before and after party.
 We also have talented musicians in the neighborhood who organize our musical program and lead the group on the guitar.

-This year, we are looking for volunteers with golf carts (or other vehicles) to assist in bringing along more carolers – Santa’s sleigh is no longer big enough to accommodate the crowd.
 If you would like to join us as we travel through the neighborhood, can offer up additional transportation options, or would like to request we visit your household, please email us at firstname.lastname@example.org.

 The Dana Shores Civic Association (DSCA) received two awards at the 16th annual Neighborhoods Conference on Saturday, November 2, 2019.
 DSCA was recognized for Most Effective Neighborhood Board among small and mid-sized communities based on our undergrounding efforts and for best Neighborhood Arts, highlighting our caroling hayride.
 The above picture shows Commissioner Sandy Murman (left) presenting the Arts award to Holly Simmons, VP of the Dana Shores Civic Association, and Evan LeFloch, resident guitarist and caroling lead.

 Comments are closed.